 Soft brushes make up the majority of the models on our list.
 These often use synthetic bristles, but the more expensive models will use real horsehair, and they are well suited for grooming the more sensitive areas of the horse, like the face and ears.
 They have the same basic shape as the dandy brushes but are more flexible.
 This brush is perfect for removing dust and other small particles without irritating the horse due to the bristles being so close together.
 Longer hairs will get clogged quicker and require frequent cleaning.
 Flick brushes are soft brushes with extra-long hairs that flick the dust off the horse using short, quick strokes.
 Soft brush bristles will be glued or wiredrawn like dandy brushes.

-The Body Brush is another type of soft brush, but with short, tightly packed bristles.
+The body brush is another type of soft brush, but with short, tightly packed bristles.
 These brushes often have a strap to make them easier to hold as you work them into the fur.
-It helps massage the hose as it removes the dust and will help stimulate the skin into releasing protective oils, leading to a shiny coat.
+It helps massage the horse as it removes the dust and will help stimulate the skin into releasing protective oils, leading to a shiny coat.
 Natural fibers usually work better than plastic because they hold the oils better and can spread them evenly over the body.
 These brushes have plastic and wooden backs, but many experts recommend a flexible leather back for the best results.

 We hope you have enjoyed reading over these reviews and found a few brushes you would like to try out.
 If we have helped you achieve a clean and shiny coat, please share these top horse brushes on Facebook and Twitter.